A chef in a communal cooking kitchen.

 Relish Mama Cooking

 When Nellie Kerrison started the Relish Mama cooking school in 2009, all she wanted was to share her kitchen prowess with more people.
-Now, her labour of love includes annual culinary trips to Italy, and a wide range of classes covering everything from dumplings to barbecuing.
+Now, her labour of love includes annual culinary tours to Italy and beyond, and a wide range of classes covering everything from dumplings to barbecuing.
 Kerrison’s stress-free approach to cooking means that you won’t have to channel your inner chef at home – she’s more than happy to dish out advice based on what kitchen set-up you already have.
-Head to the Relish Mama website to book a class.
+And yes, they do corporate cooking classes, too.

 When chef Ha Nguyen founded Otao Kitchen back in 2014, his goal was to celebrate the rich and varied cooking experiences and techniques of Melbourne's immigrant multicultural communities.
 He named the Richmond business after Ông Táo, the Vietnamese kitchen god who many Vietnamese people regard as a family member.
 Here, you can try an array of food experiences and classes across cuisines from Thailand, Japan, India, Korea, France and more.